codelingo/docs/docs/clql.md

 common.class({depth: any})
 ```

 It consists of a single fact `common.class`.
-The fact name `class` indicates that the refers to a class, and the namespace `common` indicates that it may be a class from any language with classes.
+The name `class` indicates that the fact refers to a class, and the namespace `common` indicates that it may be a class from any language with classes.
 If the namespace were `csharp` this fact would only match classes from the C# [lexicon](lexicons.md).
 The depth range `{depth: any}` makes this fact match any class within the context of the query (a single C# program), no matter how deeply nested.
 The decorator `@ clair.comment` tells [CLAIR](/concepts/bots.md) (CodeLingo AI Reviewer) to make a comment on every class found.

 Note: for brevity we will omit the `common` namespace.
-This can be done in .lingo files by importing the common lexicon as an empty namespace: `import codelingo/ast/common/0.0.0 as _`.
+This can be done in .lingo files by importing the common lexicon into the global namespace: `import codelingo/ast/common/0.0.0 as _`.

 <br />